rabin-joshi-cognizant/cognizant-enablement/README.md

 ## 3. UI Testing (Optional)
-- Write UI Tests for testing the view controller logic.
+- Write UI Tests for testing the functional flow logic
+- It should cover all the happy paths
+- It should try and cover majority of the error/unhappy paths